Vietnam.vn - Nền tảng quảng bá Việt Nam

 VTC NewsVTC News07/12/2024

-The statement was made at a summit in Minsk on December 6, where Putin and Belarusian President Alexander Lukashenko signed a mutual defense treaty on the occasion of the 25th anniversary of the establishment of the Russia-Belarus Union State.
+The statement was made at a summit in Minsk on December 6, where Putin and Belarusian President Alexander Lukashenko signed a joint defense treaty to mark the 25th anniversary of the establishment of the Russia-Belarus Union State.

-"Today we have signed an agreement on ensuring security with all available forces and means, so I consider it feasible to deploy systems such as Oreshnik on the territory of Belarus," Putin said.
+"Today we signed an agreement on ensuring security with all available forces and means, so I believe that deploying systems like Oreshnik on the territory of Belarus is feasible," Putin said.

-The Russian president added that the deployment could be carried out in the second half of 2025, when the Oreshnik's mass production ramps up and it officially enters service with Russia's strategic forces.
+The Russian president added that the deployment could take place in the second half of 2025, when mass production of the Oreshnik increases and it officially enters service with Russia's strategic forces.

 Russian President Vladimir Putin and his Belarusian counterpart Alexander Lukashenko at a summit in Minsk on December 6.
 (Photo: Reuters)